Applelo/vite-plugin-browser-sync/README.md

 > [!IMPORTANT]
 > - In `buildWatch`, if you use the default `proxy` mode you need to set the `bs` object.
-> - `snippet` mode is available in `buildWatch` but it is not recommanded to use since it update your `index.html` file.
+> - `snippet` mode is available in `buildWatch` but it is not recommended to use since it updates your `index.html` file.
 > - In `preview`, only the `proxy` mode is supported since it will not inject the `snippet`.

 ```js